 I am engaged in open source as an elected member of the Apache Software Foundation, where I currently mentor the Apache MXNet project on behalf of the Apache Incubator.
 In the past, I have been involved in the Apache Mahout, Apache Flink and Apache Giraph projects.

 I am the originator and chair of the workshop series on Data Management for End-To-End Machine Learning (DEEM) at ACM SIGMOD, which started in 2017.

 I regularly review submissions to top tier data management conferences.
-I have been on the program committee at SIGMOD 2019, ICDE 2019 (demo track), ICDE 2018, SIGMOD 2017, EDBT 2017 and the Large-Scale Recommender Systems workshop at the ACM RecSys 2013-2015.
+I have been on the program committee at SIGMOD 2019, ICDE 2019 (demo track), ICDE 2018, SIGMOD 2017, EDBT 2017, the workshop on Exploiting Artificial Intelligence Techniques for Data Management at SIGMOD 2019 and the Large-Scale Recommender Systems workshop at the ACM RecSys 2013-2015.
 Additionally, I have reviewed submissions to journals for IEEE TKDE, ACM TIST, IEEE TPDS, the journal track of ECML/PKDD and the open source track of JMLR.
 I have also been a reviewer for the Amazon Research Awards.